edHelper.com

 Rabbits & Hares

-1 If we take a stroll in a park at dusk, we can often spot a rabbit or a hare nipping off grasses, tree barks, twigs, or other vegetation.
-Before we have the chance to get near and take a good look at this flurry animal, its long ears already pick up the sound of our footsteps.
-Alerted, it quickly hops across the green field and disappears into the twilight.
+1 If we take a stroll in a park at dusk, we can often spot a rabbit nibbling grasses or tree bark.
+We'd like to get nearer for a good look at this furry animal.
+But its long ears pick up the sound of our footsteps.
+It quickly hops across the green field and disappears into the twilight.

-2 Although we often call a rabbit a hare or a hare a rabbit, there are actually some noticeable distinctions between these two look-alike animals.
+2 We often call a rabbit a hare or a hare a rabbit.
+But there are some noticeable distinctions between these two look-alike animals.
 The easiest way to tell a rabbit from a hare is to see its newborns.
 Baby rabbits are born hairless, blind, and completely helpless.
-Baby hares are the exact opposite - they wear furry coats, have their eyes wide open, and can hop around soon after birth.
+Baby hares have furry coats.
+Their eyes are wide open, and they can hop around soon after birth.

-3 In the case of distinguishing an adult rabbit from an adult hare, you may have to run after the animal to see where it lives.
-Rabbits dig holes and live in burrows (underground homes).
-Hares prefer to construct their nests above the ground.
-Furthermore, rabbits like to live in large groups, while hares tend to be loners.
-If all these guides don't work, the rule of the thumb is that hares are bigger and move faster than rabbits.
+3 To tell the difference between an adult rabbit and an adult hare, you may have to run after the animal to see where it lives.
+Rabbits dig holes and live in burrows under the ground.
+Hares build their nests above the ground.
+Rabbits like to live in large groups.
+Hares tend to be loners.
+Usually hares are bigger and move faster than rabbits.

 Paragraphs 4 to 6: